 Why is there a chocolate hen nesting on the cake?

-French traditions of chocolate are surprising at first: as we’re used to mainly chocolate eggs and Easter Bunny sculptures and more in the UK, there are also some added traditional popular forms that appear – from supermarkets to the high-end expert Chocolatiers all around France.
-These are notably hens, bells and fish.
+In the UK, we’re used to mainly chocolate eggs and Easter Bunny sculptures.
+In France, there are many more added to the traditional chocolate Easter parade – from supermarkets to the high-end Chocolatiers.
+These are hens, bells and fish.
 For a more detailed explanation and a tour of many Parisian chocolate Easter displays, see my post here.

 HENS: As hens continue to lay their eggs even during the 40-day Christian tradition of Lent when meat or eggs are not allowed to be eaten, Easter’s arrival signalling the end of Lent means that there are a lot of eggs to be used.